 This post is part of the Women of Open Infrastructure series to spotlighting the women in various roles in the community who have helped make the Open Infrastructure successful.
 With each post, we learn more about each woman’s involvement in the community and how they see the future of Open Infrastructure taking shape.
-If you’re interested in you are interested in being featured or would like to nominate someone to tell their stories, please email [email protected].
+If you’re interested in being featured or would like to nominate someone to tell their stories, please email [email protected].

 This time we’re talking to Victoria Martinez de la Cruz from the OpenStack Manila project.
 She tells Superuser about how the Open Infrastructure community has helped her to grow and excel at her role in the community.